CTSRD-CHERI/cheribuild/README.md

                         RISC-V-Generic/README for more details (default: 'target-dependent default')

 Options for target 'run-freertos':
-  --run-freertos/ephemeral, --run-freertos/no-ephemeral
-                        Run qemu in 'snapshot' mode, changes to the disk image are non-persistent (default: 'False') --run-freertos/demo DEMO
+  --run-freertos/demo DEMO
                         The FreeRTOS Demo to run. (default: 'RISC-V-Generic') --run-freertos/prog PROG